fotonauts/fwissr/README.md

    "fwissr_sources": [
         { "filepath": "/etc/my_app/my_app.json" },
         { "filepath": "/etc/my_app/stuff.json", "refresh": true },
-        { "mongodb": "mongodb://db1.example.net/my_app", "collection": "global" },
+        { "mongodb": "mongodb://db1.example.net/my_app", "collection": "production" },
         { "mongodb": "mongodb://db1.example.net/my_app", "collection": "config", "refresh": true },
    ],
 }
 ```

-The `/etc/my_app/my_app.json` configuration file and the `global` mongodb collection are read only once when global registry is accessed for the first time, whereas the settings holded by the `/etc/my_app/stuff.json` configuration file and the `config` mongodb collection are expired periodically and re-fetched.
+The `/etc/my_app/my_app.json` configuration file and the `production` mongodb collection are read only once when global registry is accessed for the first time, whereas the settings holded by the `/etc/my_app/stuff.json` configuration file and the `config` mongodb collection are expired periodically and re-fetched.

 The default freshness is 15 seconds, but you can change it with the `fwissr_refresh_period` setting: